paulmadore/woodcoin-py/README.txt

+REQUIREMENTS:

+Now that the bitcoin blockchain is more than 2GB big, some of these tools will no longer run on 32-bit systems!

+Running on a 32-bit system will result in a 'Cannot allocate memory' error when the tools try to mmap the second blk000?.dat file.

 ----- dbdump.py -----
 Run    dbdump.py --help    for usage.
 Database files are opened read-only, but you might want to backup your Bitcoin wallet.dat file just in case.